 Looking ahead, I’ve identified and refined priorities that I am passionate about addressing during my tenure at ANA.
 Native communities have great strengths and opportunities but also face challenges.
 And so, through community visits and collaboration with ANA staff and tribal leadership, these are the most pressing priorities expressed to me by the communities we serve.

-The Native American Programs Act of 1974 (NAPA), established the role of Commissioner as an advocate on behalf of Native Americans within ANA as well as other departments and agencies of the federal government.
+The Native American Programs Act of 1974 Visit disclaimer page (NAPA), established the role of Commissioner as an advocate on behalf of Native Americans within ANA as well as other departments and agencies of the federal government.
 In addition to commissioner, I serve also as the Deputy Assistant Secretary for Native American Affairs at the Administration for Children and Families (ACF), a role that advances the government-to-government relationship between ACF and Indian tribes.

 The commissioner also chairs several advisory councils, including the ACF Native American Affairs Advisory Council and the Secretary’s HHS Intradepartmental Council on Native American Affairs (ICNAA).
 These bodies provide advice, input and review of policies and budgets that affect Native American communities and make recommendations to the Secretary of HHS.